HGTV DREAM HOME BEHOND THE SCENE

 Right next-door is the third guest bedroom.The room is furnished symmetrically with gray high gloss bachelor’s chest and a deep gray velvet upholstered headboard.
 Matching vintage inspired lamps and round rope mirrors finish off the sleeping quarters.

 A light gray shaker style vanity anchors the main bath with a wood countertop reminiscent of a boat deck.
 Adding a contemporary flair is the Pivotal faucet in matte black.
+I was so inspired by the modern shape that I used this as inspiration for my daughter’s bathroom makeover.
 Two bone inlaid mirrors, a porcelain deer bust and navy bath accessories add style and charm.

 Exploring Pike Place Market